torabi-ali/PersianCharFix/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Persian Character Fix

 Usually there are so many issues with old written Farsi/Persian texts.
 They contain so many characters which are not really persian and they should be replaced.
-This app helps you do that in bulk with supervision on ech paragraph.
+This app helps you do that in bulk with supervision on each paragraph.